 Black police chief in Virginia says she was forced out

 PORTSMOUTH, Va.
-(AP) — The first black woman to lead a city police department in Virginia says she was forced out, accusing a small group of officers of “bias and acts of systemic racism, discriminatory practices and abuse of authority.”
+(AP) — The first black woman to lead a city police department in Virginia said Monday that she was forced out, calling herself “no quitter” and accusing a small group of officers of “bias and acts of systemic racism, discriminatory practices and abuse of authority.”

-Her statement also included a list of crime reduction statistics and community engagement initiatives established during her tenure.
+Chapman’s statement also included a list of crime reduction statistics and community engagement initiatives during her tenure.